dhrupad-u/CMOS-Layout-Design-for-Combinational-Circuits/README.md

 # Layout-Design-for-Combinational-Circuits

-CMOS Layot Design for Combinational Circuits, using the Micorwind layout design software The layouts are optimized to enhance the performance and efficiency of the circuits.
+CMOS Layout Design for Combinational Circuits, using the Micorwind layout design software The layouts are optimized to enhance the performance and efficiency of the circuits.

 1. 4-bit adder subtractor circuit